 – “Cut in cubes.
 It’s for a cataplana.”

 – “I’ll keep them!
-Just put them in a little bag and I’ll make some fish broth later!”
+Just put them in a little bag, and I’ll make some fish broth later!”

-Had we not known what we were going to cook for lunch that day, the fishmonger would have shared with us tips and recipes, without a doubt.
+If we didn’t know what we were going to cook for lunch that day, the fishmonger would’ve shared with us tips and recipes, without a doubt.

 With a reusable shopping bag full of fresh produce, fish, pork, rye bread, and olives, we walked back to our kitchen.

-I was on duty separating the egg whites from yolks for the papos d’anjo (the Portuguese pastry that was named as angel’s double chins).
+I was on duty separating the egg whites from yolks for the papos d’anjo (the Portuguese pastry called angels’ double chins).
 I am now a certified master at separating egg whites from yolks!
 (Or so I’d like to believe).

 From the front door of Lisbon Cooking Academy, down those pesky stairs I cursed early that morning, right until I reached the Saldanha roundabout, and then all the way down Avenida Fontes Pereira de Melo to Marquês de Pombal.

 Well, Ana and I witnessed our foreign friend relishing that anona as the best thing she’s ever eaten in her whole life.
-I won’t argue and she now has a pretty good story to tell back home.
+I won’t argue with that, and she now has a pretty good story to tell back home.